#Mencaretoo

 Our Work

 The Early Years Movement is an initiative focused on equity, representation, and workforce transformation in Early Childhood Education and Care.
 We exist to challenge long-standing gender stereotypes, and ensure that every child, regardless of background, grows up seeing care, leadership, and emotional literacy as gender inclusive.
+To do this our aim is to place more men in early years education.
+More male early years practitioners will help children to see that care isn't gendered when gender starts to become personal to them.

 Our work is grounded in evidence, powered by community, and built in collaboration with partners across education, social justice, research, and workforce development.